artpersonnft/SecEdgarArchiverThing/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The Functions of Your NO GUI Quest, If one chooses No to GUI, :
+**The Functions of Your NO GUI Quest, If one chooses No to GUI, :
-1. Archives - The Great Library of SEC
+**1. Archives - The Great Library of SEC
 Function: archives_search()Description: This function acts as your magical compass within the vast archives of the SEC.
 Here, you can search for companies by their CIK number or even by last names, akin to seeking ancient tomes by their title or author.
 The output is a CSV, your map to further adventures, which can be used with other functions for deeper exploration.

 2. CSV - The Scroll of Catalogues